sergeylukin/cfgmock/README.md

 - back up dosbox global configuration file (by default `~/.dosbox/dosbox-SVN.conf)

-- replace global configuration file with the custom file
+- replace global configuration file entries with entries from the custom file

 - run dosbox (which will in turn run all commands specified in `[autoexec]` directive of game configuration file, so in other words it can launch the game immediately)